Sat May 13 2023

 netpanzer.info is no longer online in 2023.
 I found an archived forum post from 2019 of a maintainer asking for help with the project.
 It seems soon after, when nobody replied, the project slowly died and went offline.

 UPDATE May 9th: It seems after bugging the maintainer, about a month later, netpanzer.info is back online, and they restored the master server.
 So you can play NetPanzer again!
-I am also working with the maintainer to run a second master serer.
+I am also working with the maintainer to run a second master server.
 I've already thrown up one 0.8.x dedicated server that supports up to 100 players.

 A New Map Builder?